Cacsjep/acap_missing_features_docs/docs/metadispatch.md

     - **Tags**: Provided as a JSON object that InfluxDB converts into tags.
     - **Fields**: Key-value pairs are stored as InfluxDB fields.
     - **Timestamp**: A `time.Time` value from Go is used as the measurement’s timestamp.

 ---

+### SD-Card

+- **Clear Event**:
+  Select a clear event to delete records that are older than the configured `Max Hours` when the trigger occurs.

+- **Max Hours**:
+  Records older than this value will be deleted when the clear event triggers.

+#### Download CSV
+You can download all stored events and metrics as a CSV.

+---